adamkal/bookshelf/README.md

 # Bookshelf

-Books and articles that I read and found worth keeping
+This is my virtual library.
+It's a collection of books, articles and videos that helped shaping who I am.

 ## IT